libretro/RetroArch/README.md

-# SSNES
+# RetroArch

-SSNES is a simple frontend for the libretro API.
+RetroArch is a simple frontend for the libretro API.
 An API that attempts to generalize a retro gaming system, such as SNES, NES, GameBoy, Arcade machines, etc.

 # libretro